kevboutin/crudApp/README.md

 you get started with CRUD apps easily.
 If you want to explore `$resource` in detail, you can go through the documentation.

-## Building a Movie App
+## Building a Generic Item App
-To reinforce the concepts of `$resource` let’s build an app for movie lovers.
-This is going to be a SPA where users can add a new movie to our database, update an existing movie, and finally delete one.
-We will use $resource to interact with the REST API.
-You can check out a live demo of what we are going to build here.
+To reinforce the concepts of `$resource` let’s build an app for typical shop keepers.
+This is going to be a CRUD where users can add a new item to our database, update an existing item, and finally delete one.
+We will use `$resource` to interact with the REST API.
+You can check out a live demo of what we are going to build [here](http://weprovideit .com/crudApp/).

 Just note that the API I have built is CORS enabled, so it is possible for you to create an Angular app separately and use the URL [http://movieapp-sitepointdemos.rhcloud.com/](http://movieapp-sitepointdemos.rhcloud.com/) as the API